turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_CreateForceField(Entity entity) : ForceFieldComponent result  -- attach a ForceFieldComponent to an entity.
 The returned component is associated with the entity and can be manipulated
 - Component_CreateWeather(Entity entity) : WeatherComponent result  -- attach a WeatherComponent to an entity.
 The returned component is associated with the entity and can be manipulated
 - Component_CreateSound(Entity entity) : SoundComponent result  -- attach a SoundComponent to an entity.
 The returned component is associated with the entity and can be manipulated
+- Component_CreateVideo(Entity entity) : VideoComponent result  -- attach a VideoComponent to an entity.
+The returned component is associated with the entity and can be manipulated
 - Component_CreateCollider(Entity entity) : ColliderComponent result  -- attach a ColliderComponent to an entity.
 The returned component is associated with the entity and can be manipulated
 - Component_CreateExpression(Entity entity) : ExpressionComponent result  -- attach a ExpressionComponent to an entity.
 The returned component is associated with the entity and can be manipulated
 - Component_CreateHumanoid(Entity entity) : HumanoidComponent result  -- attach a HumanoidComponent to an entity.
 The returned component is associated with the entity and can be manipulated